Back to All Posts

 Your hypotheses is prioritized by what’s the most important (ROI for your business) and or riskiest one (Could detrimentally affect your business if not resolved quickly and or executed properly.)

-Within your group your going to have a facilitator, scribe, and general team contributors.
+Within your group you're going to have a facilitator, scribe, and general team contributors.
 Typically your facilitator is the lead designer and or head researcher.
 You scribe is generally a volunteer from the team.

 *Keep in mind a scribe will have to do two jobs, contribute and chronicle, so make sure he or she is aware of this.